 Sometimes the prairie wins.
 This fall, Native Prairies Association of Texas raised $60,000 in just a hundred days – $10,000 more than its original goal – to purchase and maintain the 100-acre Paul Mathews Prairie outside of Greenville, a rare slice of Blackland Prairie of which less than 1 percent remains.

 Mathews Prairie is squeezed between a solar-energy installation, a massive African church compound and an increasing number of homes.
-Even with a conservation easement monitored by The Nature Conservancy, Matthews Prairie is under threat of degradation and encroachment as development increases.
+Even with a conservation easement monitored by The Nature Conservancy, Mathews Prairie is under threat of degradation and encroachment as development increases.
 Now two nonprofits will be assisting the prairie.

 "It is amazing what people can do when they are highly motivated to succeed," said Pat Merkord, executive director of NPAT."
 We did not want any chance of losing this prairie.”